akilby/arcos/README.md

 ARCOS reports contain a census of all major controlled substances distributed in the United States every year, and are useful to researchers, but the data is housed in 1,000+ page PDF files with messy encoding that makes the data difficult to extract.

-*2022-01-06: Package is updated and current as of the 2020 ARCOS report; the 2021-half year report is not included in the update.*
+*2022-01-06: Package is updated and current as of the 2021-half year report.*

 ## How to Install ##